Yrr0r/lmnote.asp/README.md

 **Chinese may not be saved to file correctly in many occations.**

-**This applet is only designed for personal use, usually in a small local network when all device is trusted.
-If you open this applet to the public internet then be prepared for a flooded notes folder.** There is no feature like authentication or password protection in this very small applet.
+**This applet is only designed for assist in dev enviromment, usually in a small local network when all device is trusted.
+If you open this applet to the public internet then be prepared for a flooded notes folder and all sorts of attack.** There is no feature like authentication or password protection in this very small applet.

 ### Usage